USA Classroom Edition

 Possible red flags

-• Urgent pressure or threats
+• Urgent pressure, threats, or enticing offers

-• Weird sender address or domain
+• Weird sender address or non-trusted domain

-• Unexpected links or attachments
+• Unexpected links, buttons, or attachments

 • Spelling mistakes or strange wording